metagenomics/metagenomics-tk/docs/tutorials/tutorial1/introduction.md

 !!! warning "Course Participants"

-    In case you are a course participant, a volume has been prepared for you, so please run the following command.
+    In case you are a course participant, a volume has been prepared for you, so please run the following commands.

 !!! question "Task 1"